Sweat mapping

 The beach at Zambujeira do Mar

-At Cabo Sardao for example, there were 11 in 5 minutes – in groups of 2, 5 and 4.
-A single walker and a pair spotted this morning on the beach at Zambujeira do Mar.
-Ranging from German to American, there are similar gatherings in cafes and hostels at the end of each stage that you would expect on the Camino.
+At Cabo Sardao for example, I saw 11 in 5 minutes – in groups of 2, 5 and 4 – something I’m not used to when walking in remote areas alone.
+A single walker and a pair were spotted this morning on the beach at Zambujeira do Mar.
+Ranging from German to American, there are walkers’ gatherings in cafes and hostels at the end of each stage, exactly as you would expect on the Camino Frances in Spain.

 The Ferrol (lighthouse) at Cabo Sardao